SimenB/stylint/CONTRIBUTING.md

 # Pull Requests
 Submit your PR against the develop branch, not master.

+If your PR relates to an existing issue, please link to it in the PR.

 Include screenshots and animated GIFs in your pull request whenever possible.

 [Idiomatic](https://github.com/rwaldron/idiomatic.js/) JS style is preferred.